-For nearly a decade, students and alumni of both programs have been a mix of experienced and aspiring professionals, all of whom are innovators and change-makers.
+For a decade, students and alumni of both programs have included a mix of experienced and aspiring professionals, all of whom are innovators and change-makers.
 They make positive contributions to the world, knowing this requires the ability to think critically, use evidence, develop strategies and exercise effective leadership.
 They use their diverse interests and experiences to learn from and mentor each other during the program and throughout their professional careers.

 There’s only one intake each year, with classes beginning in the summer (not in the autumn).
 MPNL and DPNL students take the same courses; the difference is that the DPNL program is shorter.
 Please see our Programs page for more about courses, admissions requirements, scholarships and other details.

 Hear from alumni on our 10th anniversary (in 2023):

 “MPNL plays a key role in the growing professionalization of the sector and in attracting...

 “MPNL plays a key role in the growing professionalization of the sector and in attracting top talent, research and resources.” –Amanda Mayer